HomeRTIRTI Act, 2005: Meaning, History, Objectives, and Significance

 For instance, they can seek information about the implementation of social welfare schemes, thereby ensuring that benefits reach the intended recipients and are not siphoned off by corrupt officials.

-Access to information is a key component of social justice.
+Access to information is a significant component of social justice.
 The RTI Act empowers marginalized communities to claim their rights and entitlements, ensuring that government programs and schemes reach those who need them the most.

 #11 Promoting Efficiency and Effectiveness in Public Services